swissiety/JimpleLSP/README.md

 ## IntelliJ Idea
 1. Install or use an LSP Plugin in your IDE to enable Language Server Protocol Support for your IDE. e.g. for IntelliJ you can use https://github.com/MagpieBridge/IntelliJLSP/tree/intellijclientlib
-2. Configure the LSP Plugin in your IDE to use the JimpleLSP Server Jar that was extracted or build in the previous step.
+2. Configure the LSP Plugin in your IDE to use the JimpleLSP Server Jar.
-3. Enjoy!

 ## VSCode
 Assumes: npm is installed